 Unlike BiTE treatment, which uses the same standard drug for every person treated, CAR-T cell therapy is created out of your own personal immune cells.
 T cells are taken from a person’s blood and genetically modified to contain chimeric antigen receptors (CARs).
 CARs are designed to bond with certain proteins on tumor cells, so the T cells can better target malignancies.
 The target antigen for Kymriah is the CD19 protein, which is found on B cells — the cells that become malignant in many types of leukemia and lymphoma, including B-cell ALL.

-CAR-T cell activation therapy begins with a process called leukapheresis, which filters out T cells in a process similar to donating blood.
+CAR-T cell activation therapy begins with a process called leukapheresis, which collects T cells in a process similar to donating blood.
 Usually, an IV is put in each arm.
 Whole blood is removed through one arm, filtered for T cells by a machine, and then returned to the body through the other arm.
-(Sometimes, a single catheter with built-in IVs is placed near the neck.)
+(Sometimes, a single catheter with two IV ports is used.)
 Leukapheresis takes a few hours.

 The collected T cells are taken to a lab, where they are genetically modified to contain the appropriate CARs.
 This modification can take from less than a week to several weeks.
 Before receiving CAR-T cell therapy, people will usually have a few days of conditioning chemotherapy.
 This chemotherapy improves the body’s receptivity to the therapy.
 After chemotherapy is complete, the CAR-T cell infusion can be performed in a process similar to a blood transfusion.
 Once the infusion is over, the person who received the CAR-T cell treatment must stay in the hospital for a few days because of the risk of side effects.